Actions you can take to build support for Constitutional government

 But do the citizens in your district or state know how your elected representatives really vote?

 Research the voting records of your elected Federal, state and local elected officials and spread the word!
 Create a social media page, website or blog to not only list their votes, but to explain to the public in easy to understand terms what each vote means in terms of lost freedom, higher taxes, higher national debt, aborted babies, jobs lost to Red China, higher crime and taxes due to unlimited illegal immigration and defunded police, weaker defense, etc. Encourage people to email voting records to their friends and to distribute printed copies to the public.

-Congressmen and Senators can face intense "party discipline"--harsh punishment against those who resist the leadership's orders to vote for the most important big-government bills, job-destroying treaties (like WTO, NAFTA & CATFA), freedom-robbing bills like the Patriot Act, the 2013 Schumer/Rubio illegal immigration amnesty/citizenship bill, or trillion-dollar-plus "stimulus" and "infrastructure" bills.
+Members of Congress can face intense "party discipline"--harsh punishment against those who resist the leadership's orders to vote for the most important big-government bills, job-destroying treaties (like WTO, NAFTA & CATFA), freedom-robbing bills like the Patriot Act, the 2013 Schumer/Rubio illegal immigration amnesty/citizenship bill, or today's multi-trillion "stimulus" and "infrastructure" bills.

 The leadership post of "Whip" is exactly that--one who "whips" his members into party-line voting.
 The White House, Congressional leadership and the parties can all exert severe punishment as well as rewards when they really need the votes.
 Threats can include losing party campaign funds; losing pork spending projects; losing campaign visits by the President, officials, celebrities; getting a primary challenger; and being stripped of committee or leadership posts.
 Rewards of course include billions in extra pork spending, more campaign funds from the party, better committee assignments, and increased party/White House campaign participation.
 "Smoke-filled room" politics survives even though the rooms are now "smoke-free."